rfleschenberg/well-being-committee/docs/mission-philosophy.rst

 * Community members will be sharing very private information with the committee, and their privacy is therefore very important.
 However, in some or all cases, it can be important to share information with other committee members.
-This requires are careful process.
+This requires a careful process.
 * A committee member, or the committee as a whole, is always free to be no longer willing to support a community member.
 * If a community member shows behaviour towards a committee member that